Online conferences

 Topic Details

-Rules originally designed for traditional events (described in previous points) but applicable also to online conferences Rules on meals originally designed for traditional events, if meals are possible to provide according to rules applicable specifically to online events.
+Rules originally designed for traditional events (described in previous points) but applicable also to online conferences There are no specific rules applicable to online conferences.
+Rules applicable to the traditional events apply with the necessary adjustments.

 Please also see European Union.